 Most Christian denominations have developed their own body of systematic theology that has become their authority by which they understand the Scriptures rather than the other way around.
 Instead of the Scriptures being the ultimate and final authority, their system has taken authority over the Scriptures!
 Thus many Christians are more loyal to their denominational system than they are to Christ Himself.
-It is essentially the same error as with the Roman Catholic Church—the Church is the authority that interprets the Scriptures and their followers are not allowed to think for themselves or even so much as question the system.
+It’s essentially the same error as with the Roman Catholic Church—the Church is the authority that interprets the Scriptures and their followers aren’t allowed to think for themselves or even so much as question the system.

-Protestant Christians are indoctrinated with a theological system then taught debate and apologetic skills to successfully defend that system.
+Protestant Christians are indoctrinated with a theological system, then taught debate and apologetic skills to successfully defend that system.
 The problem is that they become adept at defending even the false assumptions within the system.
-But rather than becoming skillful in defending something false, my approach is to first make sure that what I am teaching is true.
+But rather than becoming skillful in defending something false, my approach is to first make sure that what I’m teaching is true.
 I allow the Scriptures to interpret themselves and defend themselves.
-Now, I am certainly not claiming that I can never be wrong about anything but only that I make every effort to be sure that what I am teaching is the truth.
+Now, I’m certainly not claiming that I can never be wrong about anything but only that I make every effort to be sure that what I’m teaching is the truth.

-If we are seeking the truth then we will have no problem with questioning our current beliefs sincerely and objectively.
-But I have come to learn that many Christians are not willing to do this.
-Rather, they are convinced that their current beliefs are true and will go to great lengths in defending them.
-This is particularly the case with ministers who have invested decades into preaching and even writing books.
-It’s extremely difficult for them to sincerely question what they have poured their lives into and ultimately admit that some of it is wrong especially when it means losing support and even their position.
-However, if we don’t judge ourselves we will be judged by God.
-We either lose a little now or much more later on.
+If we’re seeking the truth, then we’ll have no problem with questioning our current beliefs sincerely and objectively.
+But I’ve come to learn that many Christians aren’t willing to do this.
+Rather, they’re convinced that their current beliefs are true and will go to great lengths in defending them.
+This is particularly the case with ministers who have invested decades into preaching and writing books.
+It’s extremely difficult for them to sincerely question what they’ve poured their lives into.
+However, if we won’t judge ourselves we’ll be judged by God.
+We either lose a little now or much more later.

 John MacArthur’s Commentary on Hebrews

 A good example of someone imposing their theological system upon the Scriptures is the stated method of John MacArthur in his Commentary on the book of Hebrews.
 I don’t know MacArthur’s heart so I’m certainly not accusing him of wrong motives—all I can do is point out his actions.
-There are many good things I can say about his teaching but this is certainly not one of them.
-This method he employs is anything but sound hermeneutics.
+There are many good things I can say about his teaching but this certainly isn’t one of them.
+The method he employs in his Hebrews Commentary is anything but sound hermeneutics.

 Where did he get this idea that the intended audience of Hebrews is “3 distinct groups of Jews”?
-He simply states that if this is not the case then it “leads to interpretations inconsistent with the rest of Scripture.”
+He simply states that if this IS NOT the case then it “leads to interpretations inconsistent with the rest of Scripture.”
 But rather than questioning his interpretations of the rest of Scripture, he imposes this special interpretive grid upon the Scriptures themselves.
-By establishing at the outset this method as the way to achieve “A proper interpretation of this epistle” he can then effectively make any part of the epistle either speak or not speak to believers.
-He has essentially given himself a blank check to make the epistle say what he believes it should be saying.
+By establishing at the outset this method as the way to achieve “A proper interpretation of this epistle,” he can then effectively make any part of the epistle either speak or not speak to Christians.
+He has essentially given himself a blank check to make the epistle say whatever he thinks it should be saying.

-His theological system will not allow him to consider that believers will have to stand in judgment after death therefore he imposes his unique interpretative framework upon Hebrews to give him an escape and keep his theological system unscathed.
-It is mainly because MacArthur is highly revered as a scholar and theologian that hardly anyone raises a peep about him doing this.
+His theological system won’t allow him to consider that confessing Christians will have to stand in judgment after death, therefore he imposes his unique interpretative framework upon Hebrews.
+This gives him an escape to keep his theological system unscathed.
+It’s mainly because MacArthur is highly revered as a scholar and theologian that hardly anyone raises a peep about him doing this.

 Feed my sheep

-Jesus stated to Peter that if he truly loves Him he will “Feed my sheep” (Jhn 21:16, 17).
-Peter will later write “Feed the flock of God which is among you” (1Pe 5:2), “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: Whom resist stedfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world.”
-(1Pe 5:8-9).
+Jesus told Peter that if he truly loves Him he will “Feed my sheep” (Jhn 21:16, 17).
+Peter will later write, “Feed the flock of God which is among you” (1Pe 5:2), “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: Whom resist stedfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world” (1Pe 5:8-9).
 The devil is like a lion seeking to devour the weak unfed sheep among the flock.
-If we love Jesus Christ then we will first make sure that our own beliefs are correct and then feed His sheep regardless of harm to ourselves.
+If we truly love the Lord Jesus Christ, we’ll first make sure that our own beliefs are correct, then we’ll feed His sheep regardless of harm to ourselves.